lexibank/tlopo/out/vol4/chapter7.md

 ## 2. Lice (Order Anoplura: Family _Pediculidae_)

-One of the largest cognate sets in the entire lexicon of POc reconstructions is that reflecting &ast;kutu ‘louse’.
+One of the largest cognate sets in the entire lexicon of POc reconstructions is that reflecting _&ast;kutu_ ‘louse’.
 Its reflexes serve in places as a generic term for lice and fleas, often in compound form, when they refer to other creatures parasitic on plants or animals such as ‘pig louse’ or ‘dog flea’.
 The very size of the set (I have over 100 reflexes) and their consistency of referent, must reflect its relative salience for witnesses in contemporary languages.
 The set below is simply a representative sample.
-Also reconstructed is POc &ast;tuma ‘body louse’.
-In Nakanai, Roviana and Gela, languages where reflexes of both &ast;kutu and &ast;tuma survive, reflexes of &ast;tuma now refer to ‘flea, house louse, bed bug’, ‘house bug’ or ‘(mat-eating) moth’ respectively.
+Also reconstructed is POc _&ast;tuma_ ‘body louse’.
+In Nakanai, Roviana and Gela, languages where reflexes of both _&ast;kutu_ and _&ast;tuma_ survive, reflexes of _&ast;tuma_ now refer to ‘flea, house louse, bed bug’, ‘house bug’ or ‘(mat-eating) moth’ respectively.
 As well, I have a widely reflected term for the louse egg or nit and a number of terms for the action of searching for headlice.
 This grooming activity was no doubt a regular feature of social life.

-Figure 7.1   Pediciilus humanus capitis, head louse (male)
+Figure 7.1: Pediciilus humanus capitis, head louse (male)

 <a id="p-374"></a>